-This article is focused on the management of Parkinson's disease (PD).
-See the separate article on Parkinsonism and Parkinson's Disease for further discussion of PD.
+This article is focused on the management of Parkinson's disease.
+See the separate Parkinsonism and Parkinson's Disease article for further discussion of Parkinson's disease.

 Aims are to communicate information about the disease, help the patient accept the diagnosis, reduce distress and minimise symptoms and, ultimately, improve prognosis.

-The National Institute for Health and Clinical Excellence (NICE) recommends using the UK Parkinson's Disease Society (PDS) Brain Bank Criteria for diagnosis.
+The National Institute for Health and Care Excellence (NICE) recommends using the UK Parkinson's Disease Society (PDS) Brain Bank Criteria for diagnosis.

 - Arrange nursing assessment.